Albert B. Randall: Remarkable rescue

 One notable rescue took place in 1922 off the coast of Newfoundland, involving the French schooner Rhein de Mers.

 The Rhein de Mers was in a desperate situation, with a damaged rudder and sails and its skipper lost overboard.
 The President Fillmore, commanded by Captain Randall, happened to come across the struggling vessel.
 Despite challenging conditions, including rough seas, Captain Randall successfully rescued every surviving member of the Rhein de Mers crew.
+The Alexandria Gazette noted that this rescue took place less than four months after Randall was acquitted on charges that he "had passed a party of fishermen adrift in an open dory without making any effort to pick them up".

-Over the next 15 years, Captain Randall commanded a series of renowned luxury liners, including the Republic, the Manhattan, and the iconic Leviathan.
+Over the following 15 years, Captain Randall commanded a series of luxury liners, including the Republic, the Leviathan, and the Manhattan, which carried more than 300 members of the United States Olympic to the 1936 Olympic Games in Berlin.

-More than 300 members of the United States Olympic team departed from Pier 60 on July 15, 1936, aboard the SS Manhattan.
-Their destination: the Summer Games in Berlin, Germany.
-With hearts filled with determination and dreams of victory, these athletes embarked on a historic journey, representing their country and embodying the spirit of athleticism.